To check on the status of your submission, please visit Plant Phenomics’ manuscript submissions site.

 Copyright and Licensing

 Plant Phenomics content is Open Access, published under a Creative Commons Attribution License (CC BY) on a continuous basis.
 This means that content is freely available to all readers upon publication and content is published as soon as production is complete.
 Nanjing Agricultural University holds an exclusive license to the content, the author(s) hold copyright and retain the right to publish.
+Visit our FAQ page for information on re-use.

 Appeals will be considered on a case by case basis and must be submitted in writing to the editorial office (firstname.lastname@example.org).
 Appeals on the basis on novelty or scope are not likely to be granted.